bradsease/astra-viso/README.md

 This code creates a default camera.
 The default star catalog is a randomly-generated set with 10,000 elements.

-For additional information, see the full documentation.
+For additional information, see the full documentation: bradsease.github.io/astraviso

 ## Requires
-* Python 3+
+* Python 2.7, 3.3+
 * numpy
 * scipy
+* matplotlib
+* numba

 ## Citing Astra Viso